We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Calm Body has limited offerings

-The 7-day free trial unlocks more than 100 guided meditations, the entire sleep stories library, exclusive musical tracks for sleep and relaxation, and masterclasses led by experts.
+The 7-day free trial unlocks more than 100 guided meditations, the entire sleep story library, exclusive musical tracks for sleep and relaxation, and expert-led Masterclasses.

 After the free trial ends, access to the full library is $14.99 per month or $69.99 per year.
 If you pay for the year in full, it comes out to $5.83 per month, which is more affordable than other meditation apps on the market.